 VEGAN THAI RED CURRY.
 Plaaaaadow! #dropsthemic Dude, this is it!
-This is that recipe that will make you reevaluate all of your past Thai restaurant receipts, wondering why the hell you didn’t make this recipe a long time ago!
+This is the recipe that will make you reevaluate all of your past Thai restaurant receipts, wondering why the hell you spent so much money buying this dish, when you could’ve made it at home.
 My simple Authentic Vegan Thai Red Curry recipe is a flavorful one pot dish that is meat and dairy free.
 You can easily make this for a weeknight meal, and it’s so perfect for meal prep.

 My family is now at the end of our second month of having a (vegan) plant-based diet.
 There was a week and a half during the holidays where we enjoyed our favorite meats and dairy, but besides that, we’ve been a pretty vegan household.
 And it hasn’t been as difficult as I thought it was going to be because of recipes like this Vegan Thai Red Curry and my Vegan Lasagna.

 Ingredients that may not be in your kitchen:

 While you may already have all of the items on the ingredient list, I thought it would be helpful to point out some items that you might not already have on hand.
 (Heck, I know I usually don’t have this stuff sitting around lol.)
 All of these items are fairly inexpensive and great flavors to experiment with in other dishes.

 - Red thai curry paste

 - Minced Ginger

 Tips to make your Vegan Thai Red Curry the best for you!